ondrejsika/docker-training/README.md

 If you want to set maximum restart count for `on-failure` restart policy, you can use: `--restart on-failure:<count>`

 ## List Containers

+- `docker container ls` - list running containers
+- `docker container ls -a` - list all containers
+- `docker container ls -a -q` - list IDs of all containers

 - `docker ps` - list running containers
 - `docker ps -a` - list all containers